Monroe Township, Middlesex County, New Jersey: Local government

 Monroe Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of New Jersey municipal government.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of a directly-elected mayor and a five-member township council, all elected on a partisan basis in odd-numbered years as part of the November general election.
 There are three township council seats elected from wards, which come up for vote together, followed two years later by the two at-large seats and the mayoral seat.

-As of 2024, the Mayor of Monroe Township is Democrat Stephen Dalina, who was elected to serve an unexpired term of office ending December 31, 2023.
-Members of the Township Council are Council President Miriam Cohen (D, 2023; at-large), Vice President Terence G. Van Dzura (D, 2023; at-large, elected to serve an unexpired term), Charles G. Dipierro (R, 2025; Ward 3), Elizabeth A. "Betty" Schneider (D, 2025; Ward 1) and Rupa P. Siegel (D, 2025; Ward 2).
+As of 2024, the Mayor of Monroe Township is Democrat Stephen Dalina, who is serving a term of office ending December 31, 2027.
+Dalina had been appointed to office in 2021 and was elected for a full term in November 2023.
+Members of the Township Council are Council President Miriam Cohen (D, 2027; at-large), Vice President Terence G. Van Dzura (D, 2027; at-large), Charles G. Dipierro (R, 2025; Ward 3), Michael A. Markel (D, 2025; Ward 1) and Rupa P. Siegel (D, 2025; Ward 2).